andrezwicky/imgui/docs/FAQ.md

 Button("");        // ERROR: ID collision with Begin("MyWindow")!
 End();
 ```
-Fear not! this is easy to solve and there are many ways to solve it!
+Fear not!
+This is easy to solve and there are many ways to solve it!

 - Solving ID conflict in a simple/local context:
-When passing a label you can optionally specify extra ID information within string itself.
+When passing a label you can optionally specify extra ID information within the string itself.
 Use "##" to pass a complement to the ID that won't be visible to the end-user.
-This helps solving the simple collision cases when you know e.g. at compilation time which items
+This helps solve the simple collision cases when you know e.g. at compilation time which items
 are going to be created:
 ```cpp
 Begin("MyWindow");